SACGF/variantgrid/classification/__classification_readme.md

 ### OmniImporter

-As even labs that use the same curation system provide data in very different formats, the most efficient method of converting the data is for the labs to provide us their un-converted files, the OmniImporter project convert it to VariantGrid JSON format (as well as tracking).
+As even labs that use the same curation system provide data in very different sub-formats, the most efficient method of converting the data is for the labs to provide us their un-converted files, then the OmniImporter project converts it to VariantGrid JSON format (as well as tracking).

 The OmniImporter has a class ClassificationRecord which is generated from EvidenceKeys, allowing type safety to be enforced during the conversion process.